learning2hash/learning2hash.github.io/_publications/masson2024fliphash.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2402.17549"}
 tags: ['ARXIV']
 ---
-Consistent range45;hashing is a technique used in distributed systems either directly or as a subroutine for consistent hashing commonly to realize an even and stable data distribution over a variable number of resources.
-We introduce FlipHash a consistent range45;hashing algorithm with constant time complexity and low memory requirements.
+Consistent range-hashing is a technique used in distributed systems either directly or as a subroutine for consistent hashing commonly to realize an even and stable data distribution over a variable number of resources.
+We introduce FlipHash a consistent range-hashing algorithm with constant time complexity and low memory requirements.
 Like Jump Consistent Hash FlipHash is intended for applications where resources can be indexed sequentially.
 Under this condition it ensures that keys are hashed evenly across resources and that changing the number of resources only causes keys to be remapped from a removed resource or to an added one but never shuffled across persisted ones.
-FlipHash differentiates itself with its low computational cost achieving constant45;time complexity.
+FlipHash differentiates itself with its low computational cost achieving constant-time complexity.
 We show that FlipHash beats Jump Consistent Hashs cost which is logarithmic in the number of resources both theoretically and in experiments over practical settings.